Board of Trustees

 Eleanor Rycroft lecturer in Theatre and Performance Studies at the University of Bristol.
 Originally a theatre director, she played a key role in large-scale practice-based research projects such as ‘Staging the Henrician Court’ and ‘Staging and Representing the Scottish Renaissance Court’.
 She has conducted a number of written and practical studies on early modern performance, most recently a co-edited special issue of Shakespeare Bulletin on ‘(Re)constructed Spaces for Performance: Research in Practice’ and a Research-in-Action workshop at the Sam Wanamaker Playhouse entitled ‘Walking the City in the Indoor Playhouse’.
 She teaches and practices early modern drama at Bristol and programmes seasons for the Wickham Theatre.
-She is currently writing a monograph on facial hair and the performance of early modern masculinity to be published in 2019.
+She is the author of Facial Hair and the Performance of Early Modern Masculinity (Routledge, 2019).

 Lisa Hopkins is Professor of English and head of the Graduate School.
 She read English at King’s College, Cambridge and then did a PhD on John Ford at the University of Warwick.
 She is a co-editor of Shakespeare, the journal of the British Shakespeare Association, of the Arden Early Modern Drama Guides, and of Arden Studies in Early Modern Drama.
 She has published extensively on Renaissance drama, principally Marlowe, Shakespeare and Ford, and is also interested in literature on screen and the work of Bram Stoker.

 Shakespeare Birthplace Trust Representative